What if each email you sent earned you a 2000% ROI?

 Effective emails are built on timing: sending the right message to the right people, at the right point in their customer journey.

 Getting that timing right is a combination of customer knowledge and an email marketing strategy that fits your lifecycle.

-In this post, you’ll learn how to overcome the challenges and reap the rewards to collect subscribers, users, and loyal customers.
+This post will help you craft that strategy, overcome the challenges, and reap the rewards to collect subscribers, users, and loyal customers.

-We’ll look at where email fits in the customer journey and walk you through how to create a strategy that fits your customer lifecycle.
-We’ll also break down the main elements of high-performing emails to show you how to drive action from your campaigns.
+We’ll break down the elements of high-performing emails to show you how to drive action from your campaigns.